Copyright (c) 2007 THE THRASH METAL GUIDE

 ZOLDIER NOIZ (FRANCE)

-Retro thrash with shades of hardcore along the lines of Hellbastard's "Natural Order", and early Celtic Frost and even Hellhammer on the slower passages; the French experiment more adding both more melodic (the laid-back punkcore "Outcast Thrasher" which can not pass even for an "outcast thrasher") and more aggressive elements (the brutal proto-death madness "Flesh for Whip" which also crushes at some point with bloody doomy riffs).
-The gruff death metal vocals are not a hindrance for the listener to enjoy abrasive heavy thrashers like "Remnants of Blitz" and "The Truth" the later recalling the Canadians Slaughter.
+The debut: retro thrash with shades of hardcore along the lines of Hellbastard's "Natural Order" and early Celtic Frost, and even Hellhammer on the slower passages; the French experiment more adding both more melodic (the laid-back punkcore "Outcast Thrasher" which can not pass even for an "outcast thrasher") and more aggressive elements (the brutal proto-death madness "Flesh for Whip" which also crushes at some point with bloody doomy riffs).
+The gruff death metal vocals are not a hindrance for the listener to enjoy abrasive heavy thrashers like "Remnants of Blitz" and "The Truth" the latter recalling the Canadians Slaughter.

 Schizoid Reject Full-length, 2009